 VPN on layer 3 makes things more efficient

 One key component that makes WireGuard different than other VPN protocols such as OpenVPN, IPSEC, L2TP, and PPTP is the layer at which it functions.
 The traditional VPN protocols that most people are familiar with operate at the user level using TLS.
-In comparison, WireGuard operates at the kernel layer, layer 3, and there are many benefits to that.
+In comparison, WireGuard on Linux based VPN servers operates inside the kernel’s networking stack, and there are many benefits to that.
 The big two are that WireGuard becomes easier to implement and that the authenticity and attributability of the packets are better ensured.
-At layer 3, WireGuard supports both IPv4 and IPv6 IP addresses, as well as the ability to encapsulate IPv4 packets in IPv6 as well as the other way around.
-Because WireGuard uses “cryptokey routing” at layer 3, this means that every IP address allowed on the VPN has an associated public key – which provides guaranteed perfect forward secrecy.
+WireGuard supports both IPv4 and IPv6 IP addresses, as well as the ability to encapsulate IPv4 packets in IPv6 as well as the other way around.
+WireGuard uses “cryptokey routing,” so every IP address allowed on the VPN has an associated public key.
+WireGuard also provides guaranteed perfect forward secrecy.

 Less code makes WireGuard more auditable

 A notable outcome of WireGuard’s philosophy is that there are fewer lines of code in WireGuard’s codebase when compared with OpenVPN’s.
 How much less?
 Two orders of magnitude less – 4,000 lines of code in WireGuard versus over 400,000 lines of code to fully utilize OpenVPN or IPSEC.
 This means that WireGuard’s codebase has less room for something to go wrong.
-It also means that WireGuard doesn’t come with the bells and whistles that many have come to expect from OpenVPN – but that doesn’t mean that all that functionality can’t be added on top of WireGuard.
-Open source code is meant to be built on top of.
+It also means that WireGuard doesn’t come with the bells and whistles that many have come to expect from OpenVPN such as cipher negotiation – but that is a design choice.
+Many of the bells and whistles that VPN users are used to can be added on top of WireGuard.
+Open source code is meant to be built upon.
 In summary – WireGuard is a simpler, cleaner, and more up-to-date way to connect computers using virtual private tunnels into a virtual private network.

-Better cryptographic algorithms and crypto versioning limit impact of vulnerabilitie
+Better cryptographic algorithms and crypto versioning limit impact of vulnerabilities

-Instead of using AES or SHA for encryption or hashing, WireGuard uses a bunch of newer algorithms in conjunction that individually aren’t even available in other VPNs.
+Instead of using AES or SHA for encryption or hashing, WireGuard uses a bunch of newer algorithms in conjunction.
 These algorithms, as described on the WireGuard website, are:

 - ChaCha20 for symmetric encryption, authenticated with Poly1305, using RFC7539’s AEAD construction